Applications

 The Runtime tab for applications displays all of the model event brokers in your PubSub+ account that you can associate an application with.
 When you expand a row for an environment, you see the names of its model event brokers of the same type as the application (Solace or Kafka) and whether a version of the application is already associated with the event broker.

 If runtime configuration is enabled for the environment and a version of the application has been associated with it, but the model event broker does not have a connection to an operational event broker, an error displays on the Runtime tab if.
 If this error is expected because you have not yet established a connection between Event Portal and the event broker, you can ignore the error.
-For more information about setting up event brokers for runtime configuration, see Setting Up Event Broker Configuration.
+For more information about setting up runtime configuration, see Setting Up Event Broker Configuration.

 To add an application to a model event broker in an environment that has runtime configuration enabled, a client username and the event broker credentials for client applications must be set.
 If the client username and credentials have not been set, you must add them when you add an application.